ADGEfficiency/dsr-rl/PITCHME.md

 Policy improvement can be done by either policy iteration or value iteration for all of these different approximation methods

-What these methods are doing is creating targets
+What these methods are doing is creating targets to learn from

 $$ loss = target - predicted_value $$